 Whether you opt to focus efforts on LinkedIn or Facebook or, better yet, maintain a presence on both platforms, is up to the strategy you’ve created.
 The takeaway here is to consider your target audience and the digital spaces they’re more likely to be occupying.

-You can also hire professional help to juggle the different digital platforms and the opportunities they offer.
+You can also hire professional help such as a social media management agency to juggle the different digital platforms and the opportunities they offer.

 Identify Other Hotspots for Your Audience